← Back to Library

 Pure Yang · Metal · Father · NW · Head · Horse

-Three solid Yang lines — the ultimate creative force.
-Represents heaven, authority, the patriarch, and relentless forward drive.
+Three solid Yang lines — concentrated creative force.
+Represents heaven, authority, the patriarch, and forward drive.

 KūnEarth / Receptive